lcouper/DogHeartworm/README.md

 - Increased nrounds of Bayesian optimization & run on sherlock
 - set up bootstrapoing to get values for pdp plots (can get pdp for single model)
 - converted dog pop sizes to density (DogHeartworm_CountyPopSizes_2009_2021 datasheet)
+- ran pipeline for Ae aegypti

 ## Working on ##

-- running SGC scripts for Aedes aegypti currently (finiding hyper parameters, boostrapping for CIs for variable importance & pdps)
+- running scripts for Ae. albopictus (starting with model fitting/ finding hyperparameters)

 ## Next to do ##